Peter V. Deuster

 Peter Victor Deuster (February 13, 1831 – December 31, 1904) was a German American immigrant, newspaperman, diplomat, and Democratic politician.
 He represented Milwaukee, Wisconsin, in the United States House of Representatives for three terms (1879-1885) and was American consul at Krefeld, Germany, during the presidency of Grover Cleveland.

+He was a notorious Copperhead during the American Civil War, using his German language newspaper, the Milwaukee See-Bote, to inflame racial animosity and rail against abolition and the war.
+His newspaper was described as one of the key instigators of the November 1862 draft riot in Port Washington, Wisconsin.

 Background and early business career

 Born in Düren, Rhenish Prussia, Deuster immigrated to the United States with his parents, who settled on a farm near Milwaukee in May 1847.
 Deuster had pursued an academic course at a college in Düren, but left too young to graduate.

 He completed his self-education in a printing office.
 He started a Milwaukee newspaper called the Hausfreund in 1852; it was later taken over by George Brumder's Germania Publishing.
 He moved to Port Washington, Wisconsin, in 1854 and edited a newspaper.
 He also served simultaneously as deputy postmaster, deputy clerk of the circuit court, clerk of the land office, and notary public.

 He returned to Milwaukee in 1856 and edited the Milwaukee See-Bote (later Seebote), a German language Democratic daily paper, until 1860, when he became proprietor.